Skip to main content

 MEDIUM AVAILABILITY

-Many traditional dishes are naturally gluten-free, based on cassava, plantains, cocoyam, and rice.
-Avoid wheat-based fufu and bread.
-Achu (pounded cocoyam) is a good gluten-free option.
+Plenty of traditional dishes are naturally gluten-free, built on cassava, plantains, cocoyam, and rice.
+Steer clear of wheat-based fufu and bread.
+Achu, made from pounded cocoyam, is a reliable gluten-free choice.

 Common Allergens